 You can choose to submit a one-time payment or set up recurring payments.
 You MUST either call Customer Service each time you want to make a payment, or you can log on to InTouch for Members, our secure website for members at www.Medicare.
 PacificSource.com.
-InTouch gives you 24-hour access to pay your premium online and set up recurring payments.
+InTouch gives you 24-hour access to pay your penalty online and set up recurring payments.
 We accept VISA, Master Card, or Discover.

-Option 4: You can have the plan premium taken out of your Railroad Retirement Board
+Option 4: You can have the penalty taken out of your Railroad Retirement Board

-You can have the plan premium taken out of your monthly Railroad Retirement Board check.
-Contact Customer Service for more information on how to pay your plan premium this way.
+You can have the penalty taken out of your monthly Railroad Retirement Board check.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this document.)

-Option 5: Having your plan premium taken out of your monthly Social Security check
+Option 5: Having your penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
-Contact Customer Service for more information on how to pay your plan premium this way.
+You can have the penalty taken out of your monthly Social Security check.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this document.)

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method please contact Customer Service (phone numbers are printed on the back cover of this document).
+Changing the way you pay your penalty.
+If you decide to change the way you pay your penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your penalty is paid on time.
+To change your payment method, please contact Customer Service (phone numbers are printed on the back cover of this document).

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 12th day of the month.
-If we have not received your payment by the 12th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two calendar months.
+Your Part D late enrollment penalty is due in our office by the 12th day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 12th day of the month.
+If we have not received your payment by the 12th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within two calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)